ackben0226/ackben0226.github.io/_posts/2025-07-22-Image-Search-Engine-with-Deep-Learning.md

 ```
 Once the feature vector pickle files are loaded using (__feature_list = pickle.load(file)__), we use the above syntax to submit a query image.
 This image is then transformed into a feature vector and compared against stored vectors (embeddings) using cosine similarity.
-this retrieve The top 5 or 9 most similar images and displayed to the user.
 The system then retrieves and displays the top 5 to 9 most similar images based on semantic content, enabling real-time, high-accuracy image search with minimal latency—essential for a responsive user experience at

 📊 Example Output